 HOW TO MAKE THESE SKILLET SHRIMP FAJITAS

 - You start off by making the homemade fajita seasoning.
-It’s a blend of chili powder, cumin, smoked paprika, onion powder, garlic powder, salt and black pepper.
+It’s a blend of chili powder, cumin, smoked paprika, onion powder, garlic powder and salt.
 Or if you already have a favorite brand of fajita seasoning, you can certainly use that instead.

 - Combine the olive oil, lime juice and fajita seasonings for the shrimp.
-Pour the marinade over the shrimp reserving 1 tablespoon for drizzling at the end.
+Pour the marinade over the shrimp.

 - Cut the onions and bell peppers into thin slices

 - Heat a large 12″ skillet over medium high heat and cook the onions until soft and fragrant, then add the bell peppers.
 If you like them with a nice crunch – cook for about 3-5 minutes.
 And if you like them softer, leave them on for about 3 minutes longer.
 Transfer and set aside on a plate.

 - Melt butter on the same skillet and add the shrimp.
 Cook for about 2-3 minutes or until opaque and no longer pink.
 Return the vegetables back to the pan and add the reserved marinade to the skillet until just heated.
 Remove from heat.

 WHAT ELSE CAN I SERVE WITH THESE SHRIMP FAJITAS?

 You can serve the fajita filling with some warm tortillas, cilantro lime rice, black beans or even over some nachos for a complete meal.
 Serve with sliced avocado, chopped cilantro and fresh lime wedges.

 And if you’re following a low carb, keto or paleo diet, you can serve the fajita filling in coconut wraps, low carb tortillas, in lettuce wraps, on a bed of lettuce, cauliflower rice or zucchini noodles.